The ultimate guide to visiting Memphis

 A visit here is fun and educational, and fully supported by donations which they use to fund community programs for fire prevention and safety.
 Before you leave, be sure to visit the Memorial Wall that honors Memphis firefighters who have died in the line of duty, going as far back as 1880.

 Memphis is famous for its musical history.
 If ever a place held music royalty, it would be Memphis.
-Boasting the King of Rock n’ Roll AND the King of the Blues, there is no better place to enrich the cultural experiences of your kids than to visit the hallowed grounds where legends were made.
+Boasting the King of Rock n’ Roll AND the King of the Blues, there is no better place to immerse yourself in music history than to visit the hallowed grounds where legends were made.

 First stop, Beale Street.
 Some people will tell you that Beale Street isn’t safe.
 It’s in a downtown area, and there is crime in every city.
-That being said, Beale Street is perfectly safe to take your kids to during the day.
-I wouldn’t take them at night, for the same reasons I wouldn’t take my kids to a bar.
+That being said, Beale Street is perfectly safe to go during the day.
+I wouldn’t take kids there at night, for the same reasons I wouldn’t take my kids to a bar.
 It’s a party scene.
 But you can’t come to Memphis and not walk down the famed Beale Street, lined with blues clubs where musicians the likes of B.B.
 King, W.C.
 Handy, Louis Armstrong and Muddy Waters played.

-As you walk, you might get lucky and find the Beale Street Flippers showing off their gymnastic talents right down the cobblestoned street!
+As you walk, you might get lucky and find the Beale Street Flippers showing off their gymnastic talents right down the middle of the street!
 You’ll find the the best souvenirs in Memphis on Beale Street, too.
 My favorite is one called Memphis Music, but there are plenty of others to choose from.

 Stop by A. Schwab for unique souvenirs, local crafts, and an old fashioned soda fountain with the best ice cream sundaes around!
 If you have time, take a walk upstairs and browse around the Beale Street Museum.
 This place has been around since 1876, and it has some really cool memorabilia and antiques!